Last Updated on

 When I make charcoal soap for my face, I like to use a slightly smaller mold and just get a new soap more frequently.
 But definitely go with what you prefer!

 I hope you enjoy using this Detoxifying Charcoal Soap Face Wash Bar as much as I do!
-Be sure to let me know what you think in the comments after you’ve tried it.
+Be sure to let me know what you think with a review after you’ve tried it.

 - To make your soap a little easier to remove from the silicone mold, you can coat the inside with non-stick cooking spray.
 Then cut your soap base into small pieces (1” or smaller) to help the soap melt more evenly and quickly.